Finding the Missing Value: When are Ratios Equivalent?

 Solution:

 Here, we see that to get from 4 to 12, we multiply by 3 (4 * 3 = 12).
-Applying the same scaling factor to the other part of the ratio, we multiply 6 by 3: 6 * 3 = 18.
-Therefore, x = 18.
+That's why, x = 18.
+Practically speaking, applying the same scaling factor to the other part of the ratio, we multiply 6 by 3: 6 * 3 = 18.
 The equivalent ratios are 4:6 and 12:18.

 Using Algebra to Find the Missing Value (x)

-Algebra provides a more robust and general approach for finding the missing value in equivalent ratios.
+Algebra provides a more strong and general approach for finding the missing value in equivalent ratios.
 This approach is particularly useful when the scaling factor isn't immediately obvious.
 The key principle is that equivalent ratios form a proportion, which can be expressed as an equation.

 The Proportion Equation: